dave-code-ruiz/elkbledom/README.md

 The setup needs to be repeated for each light.

+## Config

+After Setup, you can config two elkbledom params under Configuration -> Integrations -> search elkbledom integration -> Config.

+Reset color when led turn on: When led strip turn on, led reset to color white or not.
+This is needed if you want because i don´t know led strip state and is needed a reset.

+Disconnect delay or timeout: You can configure time led strip disconnected from HA (0 equal never disconnect).

 ## Features
 Discovery: Automatically discover ELK BLEDOM based lights without manually hunting for Bluetooth MAC address